Yelverton, Devon

 At the beginning of the Second World War, an airfield (RAF Harrowbeer) was constructed at adjacent Harrowbeer as a fighter station for the air defence of Devonport Dockyard and the Western Approaches.
 A 19th century terrace of houses, now mostly converted into shops, had to have its upper storey removed to provide an easier approach.
 One tall building which was not altered was St. Paul's Church, but the tower was hit by a plane, resulting in a warning light being fitted.
 The layout of the runways is still very clear and although they are substantially grassed over, the many earth and brick protective bunkers built to protect the fighters from attack on the ground are all still in place.
 Some American airmen and anti-aircraft battery units were stationed here during the second half of the war.
-A plane carrying President Roosevelt landed here when its original destination was fogbound.
+A plane carrying President Truman landed here when its original destination was fogbound.

-To the south of the village is Langton Park, home of Yelverton Bohemians Cricket Club and about 0.5 km south is the accurately named Moorland Garden Hotel serving the Yelverton Golf Club where most of the holes run well down the open moorland to the east.
-There are several bed and breakfasts in Yelverton, serving the many walkers and visitors to National Trust properties in the area.
+To the south of the village is Langton Park, home of Yelverton Bohemians Cricket Club, and about 0.5 km south is Moorland Garden Hotel, serving Yelverton Golf Club, where most of the holes run well down the open moorland to the east.
+There are several bed-and-breakfasts in Yelverton, serving the many walkers and visitors to National Trust properties in the area.